Facebook pixel Intramural Policies | Pepperdine University | Pepperdine Community Skip to main content

 Suspension from Play

 A participant suspended from participation is ineligible to take part in intramural sports for the period of the suspension.
 The team captain will be held responsible for any of the team's suspensions and if a suspended player does play, all games in which the player participated or attempted to participate in will be considered a forfeit.
 Any individual that is suspended must leave the facility immediately.
 This is the captain's responsibility; failure to comply will result in a forfeit for the team.
 Any player ejected from an intramural program cannot participate in further competition until the disciplinary action is resolved.
-Players are to set up a meeting with the Coordinator of Intramural and Club Sports for reinstatement.
+It is the players responsibility to set up a meeting with the Coordinator of Recreational Sports for reinstatement.

 Team Rosters